SkylineCommunications/dataminer-docs/dataminer-overview/Support_Services/Overview_Support_Plans.md

 While software updates to the DataMiner core software are included, connector updates and access to remote technical support (i.e. Operations team) are charged per hour.

-This plan is primarily intended for DataMiner platform users who have a [Community Edition](https://community.dataminer.services/usage-based-pricing/), pay-per-use systems or entry-level subscriptions.
+This plan is primarily intended for DataMiner platform users who have a [Community Edition](https://community.dataminer.services/usage-based-pricing/), pay-per-use systems, or entry-level subscriptions.

 ### Continuity